maksimryndin/goral/.github/site/src/system.md

 ```
 </details>

-With this configuration System service will create following sheets:
+With this configuration System service will create the following sheets:
-* `basic`: with general information about the system (boot time, memory, cpus, swap, number of processes)
+* `basic`: with general information about the system (boot time, memory, cpus, swap, a number of processes)
-* `network`: for every network interface number of bytes read/written _since the previous measurement_, total read/written
+* `network`: for every network interface a number of bytes read/written _since the previous measurement_, total read/written
 * `top_disk_read` - process which has read the most from disk _during the last second_
 * `top_disk_write` - process which has written the most to disk _during the last second_
 * `top_cpu` - process with the most cpu time during the last second
 * `top_memory` - process with the most memory usage _during the last second_
-* `top_open_files` (for Linux only) - among the processes with the same user as goral (!) - process with the most opened files
+* `top_open_files` (for Linux only) - among the processes with the same user as Goral (!) - process with the most opened files
 * for every process with name containing one of the substrings in `names` - a sheet with process info.
 Note: the first match (_case sensitive_) is used so plan accordingly a unique name for your binary.
 * for every mount in `mounts` - disk usage and free space.